uchrisu/xwlive_extract/README.md

 License
 -------
-Caa is licensed under the terms of the GNU General Public License, version 3.
+XWLive Extractor is licensed under the terms of the GNU General Public License, version 3.
 A copy of the license can be found in the file LICENSE which can be found in the source archive.
 You can read it here: http://www.gnu.org/licenses/gpl-3.0.html